Winter Home Roasting

 A Ruined Batch

 To demonstrate what it is like trying to roast coffee in the cold without modifying the environment or popper, I did a sample batch, taking pictures along the way.
 As you can see from the pictures, trying to roast without controlling the environmental factors was disastrous.
-Extremely cold weather is just too much for this little popper to handle.
+The extremely cold weather is just too much for this little popper to handle.
 It can’t heat the ambient cold air fast enough to roast the coffee beans effectively.

 4.5 minutes into a cold roast

-At 11 minutes, this roast is hopeless
+At 11 minutes, this roast is hopeless.

 The result was completely unacceptable.
 By the 11-minute mark, these coffee beans were unevenly roasted and they had only reached a cinnamon roast.
 The roast was uninspiring and I knew better than to brew and taste the lifeless coffee.
 But even more unacceptable to me was the notion that I could not roast during the winter.
 I decided to modify the roasting conditions in an effort to control the ambient temperature.